Nikon Df vs Pentax K-3 II

-Both the Df and the K-3 II are recent models that are part of the current product line-up.
-The K-3 II replaced the earlier Pentax K-3, while the Df does not have a direct predecessor.
+Both the Df and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The K-3 II was replaced by the Pentax K-3 III, while the Df does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon Df Manual (free pdf) or the online Pentax K-3 II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon Df and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Nikon Df: